 Improving ecological models for a sustainable development of bivalve culture in eutrophic estuarine complexes

-The carrying capacity of coastal systems for bivalve culture has typically been investigated using mathematical models restricted to a Nutrient-Phytoplankton-Zooplankton-Detritus-Cultured Bivalve representation.
-PARR-2015-G-11 aims to develop a more detailed understanding of nutrient dynamics to accurately gauge the influence exerted by cultured bivalves.
-The addition of macroalgae like sea lettuce in a model may better refine primary production, especially in eutrophic systems.
-The addition of wild bivalve population modules will also be coupled to an existing ecosystem carrying capacity model.
-Model development will be supported by field and experimental work to characterize distribution, abundance and growth for both macroalgae and wild bivalves.
-Model application will be performed for Malpeque Bay, PEI; however, the model will be given a generic structure allowing future applications to other coastal embayments.
-Adding these new modules will increase model veracity and provide new insights into aquaculture-coastal ecosystem interactions, especially in quantifying the influence on species with commercial, recreational and aboriginal value.
+The carrying capacity (number of living organisms that a region can support without environmental degradation) of coastal systems for bivalve culture has typically been investigated using mathematical models restricted to a Nutrient-Phytoplankton-Zooplankton-Detritus-Cultured Bivalve representation.
+This study aimed to develop a more detailed understanding of nutrient dynamics to accurately gauge the influence exerted by cultured bivalves.
+The addition of macroalgae, like sea lettuce, in a model may better refine primary production, especially in eutrophic systems.
+Wild bivalve population modules were also coupled to an existing ecosystem carrying capacity model.

 2015 - 2018